TomBrennan91/TransportAPI/README.txt

   Since the assignment banned the use of all 3rd party libraries except for in the tests, I had to write my own parser.
   Obviously any sane developer would use Jackson or Gson here under usual circumstances.

+- Ticket Validation.
+To catch bugs to do with missing mandatory boarding pass parameters in an extensible way.
+The Ticket class includes an IsValid() method which can be overriden.

 ASSUMPTIONS:

 - no loops in journeys: ie a trip cannot go like:  Birmingham -> Lichfield -> Sheffield -> Birmingham -> London